To book Rachel Bridge please contact your JLA Agent.

 The Sunday Times’ Enterprise Editor has spent time with entrepreneurs of all shades, including many of the world’s most successful.
 Rachel takes the lessons they’ve learned, myths dispelled and mistakes made, and weaves an entertaining look at how (in theory) anyone can make a million by lunchtime.

-Rachel Bridge is an author and the former Enterprise Editor of The Sunday Times, Rachel Bridge interviewed hundreds of successful entrepreneurs for her How I Made It column.
-She also examined key issues for SMEs in the paper's Small Business and Startup pages, which highlight pressing issues for SMEs.
+Rachel Bridge is an author and the former Enterprise Editor of The Sunday Times, where she interviewed hundreds of successful entrepreneurs for her How I Made It column.
+She also examined key issues for SMEs in the paper's Small Business and Startup pages.

 Rachel started out at the Investors Chronicle and the London Evening Standard as a business reporter.
-Moving to The Times she became Australia and France correspondent, before moving back to business for the Mail on Sunday, The Sunday Times and more recently The Telegraph.
+Moving to The Times she became Australia correspondent and then France correspondent, before moving back to business for the Mail on Sunday, The Sunday Times and then The Telegraph.